Teaching English Online Salaries – How Much Can I Make?By Jalena Johnson

 High level of English proficiency

-Teaching English online requires a high level of English proficiency (such as that you’re a native speaker or if not, that you have a C1 or C2 English level, according to the CEFR).
-It is also important that teachers speak in a manner that is easy to understand and accurate for the student to imitate.
+Teaching English online requires a high level of English proficiency (e.g., you’re a native speaker or you have a C1 or C2 English level according to the CEFR).
+It is also important that teachers speak in a manner that is easy to understand and accurate so the student can imitate them.

 Another qualification to teach English online that can lead to higher pay is having previous teaching experience; some online teaching companies may require a minimum amount of experience to qualify for jobs or to fall into a higher pay bracket.
 Don’t panic.
-When it comes to teaching English online, often all experience counts, including tutoring, homeschooling, babysitting, coaching, training, or working with kids in any capacity).
-Consider any tutoring, substitute teaching jobs, daycare worker jobs, etc. that you may have had.
+When it comes to teaching English online, often all experience counts, including tutoring, homeschooling, babysitting, coaching, training, or working with kids in any capacity.
+Consider any tutoring gigs, substitute teaching jobs, daycare jobs, etc. that you may have had.
 All of these jobs translate into teaching experience and can boost your potential hourly pay.

 Can teaching English online be my main job or is it just a side gig?

 Yes, teaching online can be your only job and, in fact, for many teachers around the world, it is.
 In order to make online tutoring your sole source of income, you’ll first need to determine what your financial goal is for the month and then create a teaching schedule that will provide enough hours to reach it.
 Here’s an example of what one teacher works per month to reach her goal.

 Teacher Kim works for Company B and her financial goal is about $2,000 USD per month.
 Kim sets her schedule to meet this goal based on the following breakdown.